-6.1.
-General Compliance: The School and the Governing Board shall operate at all times and shall comply with the charter, Charter School Act, all other applicable laws, codes, or regulations, from which the Charter School is not otherwise exempt, and constitutional provisions prohibiting discrimination based on disability, race, creed, color, gender, national origin, religion, ancestry, marital status or need for special education services.

-6.2.
-Operating Powers: A charter school shall have all the powers necessary for carrying out the terms of the charter school contract including but not limited to the following, as applicable:

-6.2.1.
-Receive and expend funds for charter school purposes.

-6.2.2.
-Secure appropriate insurance and enter into contracts and leases.
+- 5.1.
+General Compliance: The School and the Governing Board shall operate at all times and shall be in compliance with the Contract, Charter School Act, all other applicable laws, codes, or regulations, from which the Charter School is not otherwise exempt, and constitutional provisions prohibiting discrimination on the basis of disability, race, creed, color, gender, national origin, religion, ancestry, marital status or need for special education services. - 5.2.
+Operating Powers: A charter school shall have all the powers necessary for carrying out the terms of the charter school contract including but not limited to the following, as applicable: - 5.2.1.
+Receive and expend funds for charter school purposes. - 5.2.2.
+Secure appropriate insurance and enter into contracts and leases. - 5.2.3.

-6.2.3.
 Contract with an education service provider for the management and operation of the charter school so long as the governing board retains oversight authority over the charter school.